Compare queries

 Absolute/relative

-absolute.PNG The slider will then change to read ‘Relative’.
+The slider will then change to read ‘Relative’.

 It is also possible to use the facets in the query as a reference.
 For example, you could have a query for the search term ‘politics’ with facets for mediaType ‘video’ and broadcaster ‘NOS’.
 Using the facets as a reference would show, per date interval, the percentage of videos from the NOS containing the term ‘politics’.
 To change the reference, click on the slider that says ‘to the collection’.
 This will change to read ‘to the query facets’.
+The chart is then displayed relative to the facets.

-relative_facets.PNG
+relative_collection.PNG relative_facets.PNG

 Date options